benroberts999/ampsci/doc/diracSCAS_input.md

 * The **diracSCAS** program should be run as:
   * _./diracSCAS inputFile.in_
-  * ``inputFile.in'' is a plain-text input file, that contains all input options (if no input file is given, program looks for the default one, named "diracSCAS.in")
+  * "inputFile.in" is a plain-text input file, that contains all input options (if no input file is given, program looks for the default one, named "diracSCAS.in")
 * First, the program reads in the main input options from the four main input "blocks" (Atom, Nucleus, HartreeFock, and Grid).
 It will use these to generate wavefunction/Hartree-Fock etc. Then, any number of optional "modules" are run using the above-calculated wavefunctions (e.g., these might calculate matrix elements, run tests etc.).
 The input blocks and options can be given in any order
 * In general, the input file will have the following format: